 When you gain higher experience, you are given supervisory roles.
-As an actuarial supervisor, you will be expected to advice the senior management, delegate tasks to your team and testify on proposed laws and regulations in front of the public.
+As an actuarial supervisor, you will be expected to advise the senior management, delegate tasks to your team and testify on proposed laws and regulations in front of the public.

 If we talk about the insurance sector specifically, there are four types of actuaries that you can find there.
 The four types are briefly explained.

-1) Life Insurance Actuaries: The work involves analyzing the life expectancy of a person based on high risk factors like current age, health status and gender.
+1) Life Insurance Actuaries: The work involves analyzing the life expectancy of a person based on high-risk factors like current age, health status, and gender.
 Based on this analysis, insurance programs are developed for individuals and groups.

 2) Health Insurance Actuaries: The work involves analyzing the life expectancy of a person solely based on the person’s current medical health, past health records, genetic history, occupation and geographic location.
-All these factors determine the expected cost of a promised health policy and cost of the organisation for policy adherence towards short-term and long-term medical expenses.
+All these factors determine the expected cost of a promised health policy and cost of the organization for policy adherence towards short-term and long-term medical expenses.

 3) Pension and Retirement Actuaries: The profile involves assessing and evaluating the existing pension plans and derives future pension plans, and determines whether the company will possess sufficient funds in future to pay off employee pensions and other retirement benefits.
-Sometimes, you also need to advice individuals to best utilize their retirement money.
+Sometimes, you also need to advise individuals to best utilize their retirement money.

 4) Property and Casualty Insurance Actuaries: The work involves analyzing the life expectancy of a person against the potential of injury and/or death due to automobile accidents.
 Factors like driving history, gender, age and car type factor here.
-As an actuary, you also have to develop insurance policies to insure people against property losses due to untoward events and natural disasters like fires.
+As an actuary, you also have to develop insurance policies to ensure people against property losses due to untoward events and natural disasters like fires.